-DEFINITIONS
+ARTICLE 1 DEFINITIONS

-For the purpose of the present Agreement:
+For the purpose of this Agreement:

-- a) The term "Convention" shall mean the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December 1944, including any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or Convention under Articles 90 and 94 thereof, so far as those Annexes and amendments have been adopted by both Parties; - b) The term "EU Treaties" shall mean the Treaty on European Union and the Treaty on the Functioning of the European Union; - c) The term "aeronautical authorities" shall mean, in the case of the Portuguese Republic the Portuguese Civil Aviation Authority (ANAC), and in the case of the Republic of Peru the Ministry of Transports and Communications, through the Directorate General of Civil Aeronautic or, in both cases, any person or body authorized to perform any functions at present exercised by the said authorities or similar functions; - d) The term "designated airline" shall mean any airline, which has been designated and authorized in accordance with Article 3 of the present Agreement; - e) The term "territory" means the continental territory, the islands, the maritime spaces and the airspace which covers them under the sovereignty or sovereign rights and jurisdiction of the Parties, according to their Political Constitutions, other internal legislation and the International Law.
+- a) The term "Convention" shall mean the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December 1944, including any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or Convention under Articles 90 and 94 thereof, so far as those Annexes and amendments have been adopted by both Parties; - b) The term "EU Treaties" shall mean the Treaty on European Union and the Treaty on the functioning of the European Union; - c) The term "State Party" means an African State signatory to the Abuja Treaty (signed on 3rd June 1991) or to the Yamoussoukro Decision (signed on 14th November 1999 and entered into force on 12th August 2000) and such other African country, which though not a party to the Abuja Treaty or the Yamoussoukro Decision, has declared in writing its intention to be bound by the guidelines of this Treaty or this Decision:

-1 For greater certainty, the definition and references to "territory" contained in this Agreement shall apply only for the purposes of determining the scope of this Agreement.

-- f) The terms "air service", "international air service", "airline" and "stop for non-traffic purposes" shall have the meanings assigned to them in Article 96 of the Convention; - g) The term "tariff" shall mean the prices to be paid for the carriage of passengers, baggage and cargo and the conditions under which those prices apply, including prices and conditions for agency and other ancillary services, but excluding remuneration or conditions for the carriage of mail; and - h) The term "Annex" shall mean the Route Schedule attached to the present Agreement and any Clauses or Notes appearing in such Annex.
-The Annex to this Agreement is considered an integrant part thereof.
+- d) The term "aeronautical authorities" shall mean, in the case of the Portuguese Republic Portuguese Civil Aviation Authority, and in the case of the Federal Democratic Republic of Ethiopia the Ministry of Transport, Ethiopian Civil Aviation Authority or, in both cases, any person or body authorized to perform any functions at present exercised by the said authorities or similar functions; - e) The term "designated airline" shall mean an airline, which has been designated and authorised in accordance with Article 3 of the this Agreement; - f) The term "territory" shall have the meaning assigned to it in Article 2 of the Convention; - g) The terms "air service", "international air service", "airline" and "stop for non-traffic purposes" shall have the meanings assigned to them in Article 96 of the Convention; - h) The terms "ground equipment", "aircraft stores" and "spare parts" have the meanings respectively assigned to them in Annex 9 of the Convention. - i) The term "tariff" shall mean the prices to be paid for the carriage of passengers, baggage and cargo and the conditions under which those prices apply, including prices and conditions for agency and other ancillary services, but excluding remuneration or conditions for the carriage of mail; and - j) The term "Annex" shall mean the Route Schedule attached to this Agreement and any Clauses or Notes appearing in such Annex.

-OPERATING RIGHTS
+ARTICLE 2 OPERATING RIGHTS

-- 1. Each Party grants to the other Party the following rights in respect of international air services conducted by the designated airlines of the other Party: - a) The right to fly across its territory without landing, and - b) The right to make stops in its territory for non-traffic purposes. - 2.
-Each Party grants to the other Party the rights hereinafter specified in this Agreement for the purpose of the operation of scheduled international air services by the other Party's designated airlines on the routes specified in the appropriate Section of the Annex.
+- 1. Each Party grants to the other Party the following rights in respect of international air services conducted by the designated airline of the other Party: - a) The right to fly across its territory without landing, and - b) The right to make stops in its territory for non-traffic purposes. - 2.
+Each Party grants to the other Party the rights hereinafter specified in this Agreement for the purpose of the operation of scheduled international air services by the other Party's designated airline on the routes specified in the appropriate Section of the Annex.
 Such services and routes are hereinafter called "the agreed services" and "the specified routes" respectively.
-While operating an agreed service on a specified route the airlines designated by each Party shall enjoy in addition to the rights specified in paragraph 1 of this Article and subject to the provisions of this Agreement, the right to make stops in the territory of the other Party at the points specified for that route in the Annex to this Agreement for the purpose of taking on board and disembarking passengers, baggage, cargo and mail.
+While operating an agreed service on a specified route the airline designated by each Party shall enjoy in addition to the rights specified in paragraph 1 of this Article and subject to the provisions of this Agreement, the right to make stops in the territory of the other Party at the points specified for that route in the Annex to this Agreement for the purpose of taking on board and disembarking passengers, baggage, cargo and mail.